Statistical link between Bell nonlocality and uncertainty relations

-where the term $\left\langle CHSH\right\rangle -\left\langle CHSH\right\rangle _{L}$ can be viewed as the nonlocal amount.
-Operationally, since a two-qubit entangled state is initially distributed between Alice and Bob.
+which states the joint uncertainty is lower bounded by the CHSH covariance strength.
+Since a two-qubit entangled state is initially distributed between Alice and Bob.
 There can never be a certain outcome for any local measurement.
-Instead of evaluating the local uncertainty, they should evaluate the product of RLSoVS as joint uncertainty, of which the lower bound is determined by the degree of CHSH nonlocality.
+Instead of evaluating the local uncertainty, they should evaluate the product of RLSoVS as joint uncertainty, of which the lower bound is determined by CHSH covariance strength.
+Note that, if CHSH covariance strength vanishes, it allows that $\triangle A_{0}=\triangle A_{1}=\triangle B_{0}=\triangle B_{1}=0$, which indicates that local outcomes each are constant.

 As the generalized CHSH inequality, the chained Bell inequality reads \cite{c1,c2}

 This value is obtained by allowing for more than two measurement settings for Alice and Bob.
 Similarly, denote the related chained Bell value $\left\langle \widetilde{\text{c-}Bell}\right\rangle =\left\langle \widetilde{A_{0} }\widetilde{B_{0}}\right\rangle -\left\langle \widetilde{A_{0}}\widetilde {B_{n-1}}\right\rangle + {\displaystyle\sum\nolimits_{k=1}^{n-1}} \left\langle \widetilde{A_{k}}B\widetilde{_{k-1}}\right\rangle +\left\langle \widetilde{A_{k}}\widetilde{B_{k}}\right\rangle $, and using the similar approach of deriving (\ref{21}), we have